ndhorton/rb130/rb139/questions1.md

 end
 ```

+In code example `a)`, we initialize local variable `file` to the File object returned to a call to `File::open` without a block.
+At this point, the File object is open and we must remember to close it manually to avoid leaking file handles, which for the duration of a process are a finite system resource.

+On line 2, we write the string `"Four score and seven years ago"` to `file`, using `File#write`.

+On line 3, we remember to close `file` with `File#close`.

+In code example `b)`, we again call `File::open` on line 1, but this time we do so with a block.
+The `File::open` method passes the new File object into the block to be assigned to block parameter `file`.
+We then perform the same `File#write` operation as above on line 2 on the block-local variable `file`, and the block definition ends with the `end` keyword on line 3.

+When called with a block, the `File::open` method passes the file we have opened into the block to be assigned to the block parameter.
+This block-local variable, in this case `file`, can be used for the duration of the block, and then when the block returns, the `File::open` method closes the file we have opened for us, freeing the system resource associated to it.

+This use of a block is a 'sandwich code' pattern which is extremely useful, especially in relation to system resources.
+The use of `File::open` with a block demonstrated in `b)` has the advantage over `a)` in that we do not need to remember to keep track of and close the file ourselves.
+The File object will be closed at the same time that the block-local variable referencing it goes out of scope.
+The use of blocks with the `File::open` method turns it into a flexible, generic sandwich code method that abstracts away the need to open, keep track of, and then close a file, while giving the method user the freedom to manipulate the file in the block in whatever way they see fit.

+This example demonstrates one of the key use cases of blocks; specifically, it demonstrates the way Ruby blocks allow method implementors to write sandwich code methods.

+10m38s

 19. What is happening in the first line of the code below?
 What will the output of the `test` method call be?